 The trend of deploying applications on the Cloud is how to be scalable, in short, we can deploy an application with a load balancer, which can handle a large number of requests from users at the same time.
 To do this, our deployment strategy must accommodate that the number of instances of the application can increase or decrease based on the traffic to the application and also, when starting a new instance to handle user requests, the fastest start time is possible.

-In this tutorial, I will give you an overview of how to up and run a Java application using Quarkus, to see, how long does it take to run an application with Quarkus!
+In this tutorial, I will give you an overview of Quarkus and how to up and run a Java application using Quarkus, to see, how long it takes to run an application with Quarkus!

 Create new Quarkus project

-For example, I create a new Jakarta EE MVC application by using RESTEasy JAX-RS, an implementation of Jakarta EE Java API for RESTful Web Services, as follows:
+For example, I create a new RESTful API application by declaring the use of the Quarkus RESTEasy extension, an implementation of Jakarta EE Java API for RESTful Web Services, as follows:

 Press Generate your application: